jcausey-astate/CS50x2_lecture_notes/content/02a_Selection.md

 ### Default Conditions

-<small>If there is a possibility of unexpected data, you can use the trailing `else` as a "default":</small>
+<small>If there is a possibility of unexpected values, you can use the trailing `else` as a "default":</small>

 ``` cpp
 // Assume door is an integer containing a user-entered value: